lowlandtech/layouts-demo/readme.md

 First I used to make layouts with bootstrap, which wasn't ideal but better than fighting with css.
 With the release of Angular Material I migrated when Material was used instead of bootstrap.
 I also fought with flexbox which I never really appreciated compared to griding with Bootstrap or Material.

-One day I saw a youtube video about css-grid and I thought it was the best thing since sliced bread.
+One day I saw a YouTube video about css-grid and I thought it was the best thing since sliced bread.
 And I immediately thought back at my efforts to have an external site layout for a landing page and and admin layout for admin backend-ish apps.
 So, today I share my first attempt with the world.

 ### Roadmap: objectives achieved

 - [x] Use css-grid for layout (don't use any css frameworks)
 - [x] Make a page layout importable as an angular module
 - [x] Use layout components with default and custom content
-- [x] Seperate the layout (css-grid) structural style rules from the styling rules
+- [x] Separate the layout (css-grid) structural style rules from the styling rules

 ## How to install